aragon/osx/packages/contracts/docs/osx/01-how-it-works/02-framework/02-plugin-management/02-plugin-setup/index.md

 This is processed as follows:

 1. The DAO temporarily grants the `ROOT_PERMISSION_ID` permission to the `PluginSetupProcessor`.
 This is needed so that the processor can modify the DAO's permissions settings to set up the plugin.
-2. This `Action` calls the `applyInstallation`, `applyUpdate`, or `applyUninstallation` method in the `PluginSetupProcessor`, containing the permissions list as argument.
-The permission hash is compared with the stored hash to make sure that the permission didn’t change.
+2. This `Action` calls the `applyInstallation`, `applyUpdate`, or `applyUninstallation` method in the `PluginSetupProcessor`, containing the list of requested permissions as argument.
+The permissions hash is compared with the stored hash to make sure that no permission was changed.
    In addition to the above, the update process also upgrades the logic contract to which the proxy points too.
 3. If the hash is valid, the list is processed and `PluginSetupProcessor` conducts the requested sequence of `grant`, `grantWithCondition` and `revoke` calls on the owning DAO.
    Finally, the `PluginSetupProcessor` asks the DAO to revoke the `ROOT_PERMISSION_ID` permission from itself.